sarahrae44/workout_app_frontend/README.md

 Add an image of the human body with 'hot spots' that will take user to various exercises that correspond with that part of the body (instead of via a list)

 List of equipment needed

+## Known bugs
+Cannot delete user if exercises are saved under that user

+Need to make it possible for user to delete saved exercises

 ## End of project reflections/improvements to be made
 I'm able to delete an exercise/muscle in local host but not in the Heroku site(?) so will be updating that